VIDEO PRESS RELEASE AVAILABLE AT: https://vimeo.com/100174215

 Two books of black-and-white photography, multiple national exhibitions including the pairing of his work with the Spanish master Francisco de Goya and the legendary early 20th Century photographer Roman Vishniac, inclusion in a Broadway play and the honor of a Gusky traveling exhibition being ranked by Artnet Magazine on its 2009 list of the top 20 museum shows in America mark Gusky’s fine-art career.
 He explores the world photographing pieces of the past that can help us discover who we are and which in-spire us to ask questions about the vulnerabilities of modern life that we have forgotten how to ask.

-Media: Downloadable images available http://jeffgusky.com/press-room/
+Media: Downloadable images available https://jeffgusky.com/press-room/

 ###